sabirribas/moodlecq/README.md

 Moodle Code Question
 ====================

-Welcome to Moodle Code Question and Programming Assignments, a plugin for Moodle 2.4.3.
+Welcome to Moodle Code Question and Programming Assignments, a plugin for Moodle 2.0.10 and 2.4.3.

 Installation
 ------------